From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Prairie Pride Brewing in Grand Island’s Railside District.
 Photo courtesy of my partner, Michele.
 You can find her on Instagram at omahahistorygeek.

-Like many towns before prohibition, Grand Island had its own brewery.
-Grand Island Brewing Company seems to have been operating before the turn of the century before closing in 1917 due Nebraska’s enactment of prohibition that year.
+Like many of these towns before Prohibition, Grand Island had its own brewery.
+Grand Island Brewing Company seems to have been operating before the turn of the century before closing in 1917 due to Nebraska’s enactment of Prohibition that year.
 Fast forward almost 100 years and the town once again witnessed the opening of its very own brewery.

 Looking at the bar inside Prairie Pride Brewing Company.